 Thinking of becoming a vegetarian?
 You’re not alone.
-Globally, though, the demand for meat has been rising, along with an expanding middle class.[i]
+Globally, however, the demand for meat has been rising, along with an expanding middle class.[i]
 This trend concerns many environmentalists, who fear that the rising rate of meat consumption is unsustainable.
-One of the primary environmental impacts associated with meat comes from agriculture—specifically, the land used to grow feed for livestock (including beef, pork, chicken, and fish).[i]
-Finding alternative feed ingredients could help the agriculture and aquaculture industries meet the rising demand while reducing impacts.
-In a recent study, published in January 2019 in the Journal Environmental Science & Technology, PhD candidate Jessica Couture and her research group turned to what may seem like an unlikely feed ingredient: microorganisms.
+You may have heard that eating meat is bad for the environment, and one of the main reasons for this is land use—specifically, the land used to grow food for livestock.[i]
+To meet the rising demand for meat and reduce environmental impacts, scientists are searching for alternative feed ingredients, which could help make meat production more sustainable.
+In a recent study, published in January 2019 in the Journal Environmental Science & Technology, PhD candidate Jessica Couture and her research group turned to what may seem like an unlikely solution: microorganisms.

-Specifically, the research team looked at whether bacteria or yeast could be used in feed for farm-raised salmon.
-The researchers compared the microbes to soy using a life-cycle assessment process.
-This approach allows for comparison of environmental impacts at every stage in the production process.
+Specifically, the research team looked at whether bacteria or yeast could be used as a protein source for farm-raised salmon.
+The researchers compared each type of microbial protein to soy using a life cycle assessment approach.
+This method allows for comparison of environmental impacts at every stage in the production process.
 Each protein source—yeast, bacteria, and soy—was evaluated on seven environmental impact indicators.
 While both types of microbe meals compared favorably to soy, yeast meal looks particularly promising, outperforming soy on all seven indicators.[ii]

 Because other ingredients contribute to the life cycle assessment, the research team had different results when comparing meals to feeds.
-Overall, using microbe-based protein meals would decrease the environmental impact of the feed as a whole, but the impact of the other ingredients outweighed much of the benefit.
-“It’s another layer of information,” Jessica says.
+Microbe-based protein meals decrease the environmental impact of the feed as a whole, but the impacts of other ingredients outweigh these benefits.
+“It’s another layer of information,” Couture says.
 “Yes, using these alternative proteins does decrease the environmental impacts of salmon feeds, but there’s still work to do with the other ingredients.”

 Microbial protein sources are not currently being used in industrial salmon feeds.
-“The hold-up is scale, and not being able to produce enough efficiently,” Jessica explains.
-The aquaculture industry is growing, though, and so is the demand for feed.
-Fish feed companies are looking for aquaculture-specific ingredients to avoid competition with other industries, including pet food, human food, and other feedstocks.
+“The hold-up is scale, and not being able to produce enough efficiently,” Couture explains.
+That said, the aquaculture industry is growing and, along with it, the demand for feed.
+Ideally, the aquaculture industry would use a specific type of microbial protein meal, formulated especially for fish.
+Fish feed companies would prefer it this way—to avoid competition with industries that make food for humans, pets, and other animals.

-Considering this competition, human population growth, and the rising demand for meat, it may be only a matter of time until yeast-fed salmon hit the seafood section.
-And it might not just be salmon; microbes can be manipulated to meet the nutritional needs other farm-raised animals, as well.
+Considering the pressure on industries, human population growth, and the rising demand for meat, it may be only a matter of time until yeast-fed salmon hit the seafood section.
+And it might not just be salmon; microbial genomes can be changed meet the nutritional needs other farm-raised animals, as well.
 Even if the meat and fish industries grow, it’s possible that future feed formulations will be more environmentally friendly.
-We might not all have to become vegetarians, after all.
+We may not all need to be vegetarians, after all.